 Later, as he was putting her into a taxi, she kissed him, knowing this the last true kiss of her life.

-As the taxi drove she pinned up her hair, covered it, and when the cab stopped, she pulled on her coat, ran into the Church.
+As the taxi drove her to her destination, she pinned up her hair, covered it, and when the cab stopped, she pulled on her coat, and ran into the Church.